michaelfswann/name-that-stain/READMe.md

 ### There is a a lot more to do
 - Fetch requests from front end need finishing.
-- Game element not built yet: currently just displays stains
+- Game element not built yet: currently just displays stains.
-- Styling is lacking (read: none existent)
+- Styling is lacking (read: none existent).
 - Currently using PostgreSQL need more stain entries, wanted to experiment with learning a new database too.
 - Create seperate repos for client and server.